 This booklet and the accompanying "Exhibition Remuneration Right in Europe" symposium can only be a first step towards raising awareness of the issue of exhibition remuneration among policy makers at the European level.
-It will be important to take further action in the coming years.
+It will be important to take further action in the coming years, so that eventually cornerstones of a binding framework for a potential European directive on exhibition remuneration can be discussed.